pipecat-ai/pipecat-ai.github.io/docs/understanding-bots/dailyai-architecture.md

 sidebar_position: 1
 ---

-# The Architecture of Daily AI
+# The Architecture of Pipecat

-`dailyai` is a framework for building real-time, multimodal AI apps.
+`pipecat` is a framework for building real-time, multimodal AI apps.
 "Multimodal" means you can use any combination of audio, video, images, and/or text in your interactions.
 And "real-time" means that things are happening quickly enough that it feels conversational—a "back-and-forth" with a bot, not submitting a query and waiting for results.

 To understand this, let's look at an example of talking to an LLM-powered chatbot.
 Here's a video of a conversation with the `chatbot` example app: